Semester and Year Study Placements

 3.4

-Marks will be converted using the approved Swansea University Guidelines.
-The University’s official transcript will show the Swansea University translated mark(s) from the study placement period.
+Marks will be converted using the approved Guidelines on the Procedure for Allocating Marks for a Semester Abroad Period Swansea University’s official transcript will show the Swansea University translated mark(s) from the study placement period.

 4.1